Cutwell/featherweight/README.md

 To enable these gems, use the `build_and_deploy.yml` action under `.github/workflows` to automatically build your site on pushes, which circumvents this restriction while still hosting to GitHub pages (as advised by [Jekyll](https://jekyllrb.com/docs/continuous-integration/github-actions/)).

+The workflow pushes the build to `gh-pages` branch by default, so make sure this exists and your pages settings points towards it.

 **Notes**

 |||